contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * Additionally, header and footer tagged passages are now sorted in the "natural sort" order used by `(sorted:)`, so that, for instance, a header passage named "10" appears after a header passage named "2".
  * Fixed a long-standing bug where `(append:)` and `(prepend:)`, when given multiple target hooks or strings, wouldn't perform the appends or prepends in a single pass - `A(append:"A","B")[B]` would produce `ABB` instead of `AB`, against intuition.
  * Fixed a bug where using an external temp variable as a property inside a lambda (such as `_foo` in `where _foo of $bar contains it`) wouldn't work.
+ * Fixed a bug where the error message for giving `(event:)` the wrong type of lambda was incorrectly worded.

 ####Alterations